jtompkin/goclacker/README.md

 Now, when `sqrt` is entered at the prompt, 0.5 is pushed to the stack, and the exponentiation operator is called.
 That is apparently the same thing as taking the square root.
 Math is crazy.
-Now, entering `pi` simply pushes the value of pi to the stack.
+Further, entering `pi` simply pushes the value of pi to the stack.

 These two words happen to be automagically defined whenever you start the program.
 If you hate them (or any other words you define) you can delete a